jbherreros/adiiu-dashboard/README.md

     - index.js: where we define all the interactions with the DOM
     - charts.js: where all chart functions are defined for its creation at index.js

 A filter settings menu has been implemented to change the data that is displayed on the charts.
-You can find it at charts.js at line 421.
+You can find it at charts.js from line 421.

 ## License